 Indie Hackers is a community where founders and online entrepreneurs come together to share the stories behind their successful online businesses and receive helpful feedback from each other.

+It’s one of the most interactive places to promote your blog posts.
 Need I say that sweet traffic resides in this forum, as long as you deliver valuable posts and stay active.

 When I started blogging, I avoided sharing my posts on Indie Hackers.
 I always thought that it was exclusive to Indians because of the name, ‘Indie’.